MBCProject/mbc-markdown/yvisualization/README.md

 **Best Practices**

-- Used the description field for details that will help the viewer's understanding.
+- Use the description field for details that will help the viewer's understanding.
 - When capturing ATT&CK content, Action objects are better than STIX objects because they offer drop-down menus of ATT&CK Tactics and Techniques.
 - MBC content should be captured with Action objects to align with the capture of ATT&CK content.
 - STIX Observables should be used instead of AFB Assets because they have more properties for capturing details.